-T. Error (uRad) The amount of T applied.
-The amount of TE in the given units; if zero, then no TE control is applied.
-Helix Angle The helix angle is The helix angle is imposed at zero, since this is a straight-bevel gear.
-Pressure Angle The pressure any used to generate at the pitch point The pressure angle corresponds to the actual blade angle that will be used to generate the gearset, and will be the gearset pressure angle at the pitch point, i.e. at mid-facewidth, on the pitch cone.
-Switches Several switches are offered to control specific aspects of geometric creation: Bal.
-Strength: when this is checked, HyGEARS will modify the pinion and gear tooth thicknesses to balance the bending strength within 5%; bending strength is calculated at mid-tooth height; Diff Gears: when this option is selected, the usual Depth Factor (Gear), Addendum Factor (Gear) and Clearance Factor are no longer available and the default Gleason tooth proportion factors for differential gears are rather used where (units: inches):
+T. Error (uRad) the amount of TE in the given units; if zero, then no TE control is applied.
+Helix Angle the helix angle is imposed at zero, since this is a straight-bevel gear.
+Pressure Angle the pressure angle corresponds to the actual blade angle that will be used to generate the gearset, and will be the gearset pressure angle at the pitch point, i.e. at mid-facewidth, on the pitch cone.
+Crowning [mm] / 5[mm the desired amount of crowning per 5[mm] of tooth facewidth, pinion and gear; Thickness @ Mid-Face the desired tooth thickness at mid-facewidth; ignored if 0; Thickness @ Heel the desired tooth thickness at Heel; ignored if 0; Edge Radius: the desired cutter edge radius; ignored if 0.
+Switches Several switches are offered to control specific aspects of geometry reation:

+Bal.
+Strength: when this is checked, HyGEARS will modify the pinion and gear tooth thicknesses to balance the bending strength within 5%; bending strength is calculated at mid-tooth height;

+Differential Gears: when this option is selected, the usual Depth Factor (Gear), Addendum Factor (Gear) and Clearance Factor are no longer available and the default Gleason tooth proportion factors for differential gears are rather used where (units: inches):

 - Mean working depth Hk = 1.600 / DP

 - Mean whole depth H = 1.788 / DP + 0.002"

 - Clearance C = 0.040 "

-- Gear outer addendum aoG = 0.430 / DP + 0.370 / (DP \( Z2 / Z1)2)
+- Gear outer addendum aoG = 0.430 / DP + 0.370 / (DP (Z2 / Z1)2)

 - Pinion outer addendum aoP = H aoG

 - Gear outer dedendum boG = 1.788 / DP aoG

 - Pinion outer dedendum boP = 1.788 / DP aoP

-- P. Len.
-Crown: Lengthwise crowning will be imposed on the pinion tooth.

-- G. Len.
-Crown: Lengthwise crowning will be imposed on the gear tooth.